JAC-CS-Game-Programming-F25/project-big-dawg-productions/README.md

 7. The player shall use gravity flip to reverse gravity temporarily.
 8. The system shall spawn platforms procedurally as the player climbs.
 9. The system shall spawn enemies on platforms and in the air.
-10. The system shall increase difficulty every 1000 meters.
+10. The system shall increase difficulty every milestone reached.
 11. The player shall view current score, high score, and active power-ups on the HUD.
 12. The system shall detect collisions between player and platforms (top-only collision).
 13. The system shall detect collisions between player and enemies.